Medicare Supplement Plan G Explained

 Average Premiums For Plan G

-In 2016 there was a change to the part B deductible on the Medicare/government level.
-This change was raising the part B deductible from $147 to $166.
+In 2021 there is a change to the part B deductible on the Medicare/government level.
+This change was raising the part B deductible from $203 to $233.
 You can read more about the change in the part B deductible and the part B premium here.

 Will My Doctor Accept Plan G?